-We can estimate additional characteristics about these anticipated households by using previous Census data to determine how other attributes, such as size and tenure, relate to specific age cohorts and apply those relationship to the expected age distributions of the anticipated household growth.
+We can estimate additional characteristics about these anticipated households using previous census data to determine how attributes such as size and tenure relate to specific age cohorts.
+We can then apply these relationships to the expected age distribution of anticipated household growth.
 This can inform us of the types of housing that may be required in the near future as a result of these growing and changing households.